 #4 Move your ad to another platform

-You might targeting a very specific group of users that don’t make up a big number on a specific platform.
-Or maybe you have been running your ads for such a long time than Facebook has shown them to all the possible users.
+You might be targeting a very specific group of users that don’t make up a big number on a specific platform.
+Or maybe you have been running your ads for such a long time that Facebook has shown them to all the possible users.

 While Facebook works both for B2B and B2C companies, LinkedIn is more suitable for B2B and Instagram for B2C.
 Depending on who your ideal customers are and where they spend time online, switch to that exact medium.